ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 ## Description

 Welcome to the Azure Hub-Spoke Terraform module.
 This module is designed to make the deployment of any hub-spoke network topology as easy as 1-2-3.
-The module is built on a concept of a single input variable called 'Typology_object', which can then contain a huge subset of custom configurations.
+The module is built on a concept of a single input variable called 'typology_object', which can then contain a huge subset of custom configurations.
 The module supports name injection, automatic subnetting, Point-to-Site VPN, firewall, routing, and much more!
 Because it's built for Azure, it uses the architectural design from the Microsoft CAF concepts, which can be read more about at <a href="https://learn.microsoft.com/en-us/azure/architecture/networking/architecture/hub-spoke?tabs=cli">Hub-Spoke typology</a>

 OBS.
 The module does NOT support building hub-spokes over multiple subscriptions YET, but is planned to be released in version 1.1.0